 on which monitored conditions are configured.

-If the OpenUV component is configured through the Home Assistant UI (via the
+If the OpenUV integration is configured through the Home Assistant UI (via the

 Configuration >> Integrations panel), each service call will consume 2 API